Skip to Main Content

 Since early civilization, engineers have existed and contributed to each milestone and advancement in human history.
 Examples of engineering feats include Stonehenge, the Egyptian pyramids, the early Romans' extensive system of roadways and aqueducts, Europe's castles and cathedrals, and even modern accomplishments such as dams, electricity, automobiles, airplanes, and nuclear energy.

 There was no formal training for early engineers.
-They were able to see existing structures and people's needs and come up with solutions that simplified and improved people's everyday lives.
+They were able to see existing structures and people's needs and devise solutions that simplified and improved people's everyday lives.
 Engineers created structures and designs for agriculture, construction, defense, and other areas.
 Engineering was an important part of the ancient world.
-Imhotep, an ancient Egyptian builder, designed and built what many believe is the first pyramid, the Step Pyramid, around 2650 B.C.
+Imhotep, an ancient Egyptian builder, designed and built what many believe is the first pyramid, the Step Pyramid of Djoser, around 2650 B.C.
 Engineers today still marvel at this accomplishment.
 Ancient Greek engineers used geometry in their work and developed five basic machines: wheel, pulley, lever, wedge, and the screw.
 Ancient Roman engineers built aqueducts, bridges, cities, and roads.

 Isaac Newton helped to advance the understanding of math and physics in the 17th and 18th centuries.
 Newton's work introduced the generalization of the concept of Force, the formulation of the concept of Mass (his First Law), and the principle of Effect and Counter-Effect (his Third Law).
 These ideas paved the way for future engineering.
 The first formal engineering schools were established in the early 1800s, when governments realized how valuable engineers were in the military.